 Rating5/5 (from 1 ratings)5

-1 cup oat groats, ground into flour
+1 cup oat groats (ground)

 ¼ cup agave nectar

 1/3 cup coconut oil

-5. If using a food processor for the dough you can just throw large chunks of chocolate in and they will get chopped up by pulsing or you can break into pieces before adding to dough if hand mixing.
+5. If using a food processor for the dough, throw large chunks of chocolate in and they will get chopped up by pulsing or you can break into pieces before adding to dough if hand mixing.

 Bellamojo's ThoughtsBy bellamojo